 Momasar Utsav is organised by Jajam Foundation (a not-for-profit organisation based in Jaipur).
 The Festival is designed by Mr Vinod Joshi, CEO of the Foundation and an expert on Rajasthan’s culture and traditions (http://vinod-joshi.com).

 Non-residents businessmen of Momasar make financial contribution towards a fund for meeting the expenses of the festival and by providing their vacant havelis (mansions) as venues.
 Key contributors are Suravi Charitable Trust Jaipur, Gemini Corporation Belgium and Sancheti Tea Company Kolkata.

 Dancing Peacock, a cultural experiences company is the key organising and festival management partner.
 It assists the organisers with logistics and management of the festival and also in building partnerships with various stakeholders.

 Mercury, a leading communication design company contributes by designing promotional material and website, and digital marketing of Momasar Utsav free-of-cost.

 The Sarpanch and Gram Panchayat of Momasar actively participate in the organising of the festival, mobilising local resources and taking key decisions.
 Residents of Momasar volunteer in large numbers.
 The income and expense account of the Festival is managed by a committee of village residents.

-2022 will be the 10th edition of the Momasar Utsav.
+2023 will be the 11th edition of the Momasar Utsav.
 Started in 2011, the festival was organized every year till 2019.
-It is now back after a two-year unfortunate break due to Covid 19.
+It was back in the year 2022 after a two-year unfortunate break due to Covid 19.

 Organisers of the festival have been working for over two decades to conserve and promote the rich indigenous music and traditions of Rajasthan.
 Mr Vinod Joshi, the festival director has devoted his life to research, documentation and promotion of these rare and fading traditions.